-This course is designed to give students entering the Educational Leadership program an understanding of the complex roles and challenges of the education field including school administration, planning and teacher development, while focusing on the constantly changing nature of administrative responsibility.
-Students develop an integrated view of the knowledge base, research and practice of leadership, planning and administration within a context of multiple perspectives and a wide range of thinking.
-The purpose of the course is to increase understanding about education in the UAE, the role of educational administration, the forces that are moving education into a new era, the transitions that are occurring, and the use of the latest, best practices to improve education.
+This course is designed to give students entering the Educational Leadership program an understanding of a wide range of theoretical approaches that explain the complexities of the leadership process within the educational organizations.
+The course presents an extensive exploration of leadership theories and their applications to the current realities of school leadership in the context of the UAE while focusing on the constantly changing nature of school administrative responsibility.
+The purpose of the course is to increase understanding about education in the UAE, the role of educational leadership approaches, the forces that are moving education into a new era, the transitions that are occurring, and the use of the latest, best educational practices to improve education.